Ricoh's Security Functions

 Multifunction copiers and ordinary printers have built-in software (called firmware) which controls their operation.
 If the firmware is altered by a malicious person, the devices could be used as stepping stones for intrusion into the corporate networks or to damage the devices.

 To prevent the genuine firmware from being overridden by the unauthorized firmware, Ricoh uses electronic signatures to validate the firmware.
-This technology blocks the unauthorized firmware and ensures device security.
+Moreover, a Trusted Platform Module (TPM) which is tamper-proof hardware security module validates MFP firmware authenticity before permitting the MFP to operate.
+These technologies ensure device security.

-Supported security functions vary from pro product.
+Supported security functions vary from products.
 For more information describing the functions of each product please reference the specific product related support documentation., or contact your nearest Ricoh dealer.